U.S. Route 48: Phase 2: Kerens to Parsons

 This 13.5 mi segment of Corridor H travels through Randolph and Tucker counties; more specifically from County Route 7 near Kerens to a future U.S. Highway 219 interchange approximately two miles east of Parsons.
 Proceeding northward from County Route 7, it would have a span at Wilmouth Run and County Route 3.
 The alignment then turns more northeastward, entering the Monongahela National Forest, crossing the South Branch of Haddix Run Road and U.S. Highway 219.
 It has one final water crossing at Cheat River before concluding at County Route 219/4.

 In Parsons, a public informational meeting was held on September 26, 2000.
 Alignments were studied and a Settlement Agreement allowed construction to continue on segments in Hardy and Randolph counties.
 It was also chosen to avoid the Corricks Ford Battlefield.

 Alternative "DF" was chosen as the preferred alternative for the highway and in October 2001, the Federal Highway Administration gave the go-ahead for the Supplemental Draft Environmental Impact Statement.
 The Federal Environment Impact Statement was completed in April 2002 with the Record of Decision approved in June of that year.

 The Department of Highways received approval for the Supplemental Final Environmental Impact Statement in October 2002.
 The commenting period was extended 60 days to February 25, 2003.
 The Amended Record of Decision was approved on May 12, 2003.

 Six consultants were hired to provide the final design for the 13.5 mi segment of Corridor H from Kerens to Parsons.
 As of 2015, final design had not yet been completed, with construction of the segment from Kerens to a point north of the Randolph County/Tucker County border (but not all the way to Parsons) scheduled to begin in mid-2016.

 Work on bridges along the segment began in 2018.
 In June 2020, the U.S. Department of Transportation awarded funding for the Kerens–Parsons section.
-In early 2021, a paving contract was awarded, and completion of the segment was expected in late 2023.
+In early 2021, a paving contract was awarded, and completion of the segment was originally expected to occur in late 2023, though the anticipated completion date was later pushed back to the 2025 summer and then to the 2025 fall.